kelvinkissi/Payment-Splitter-Token-Dapp-Launch/README.md

 Release(method) ETH payment - by copying the address connected to the EVM In the Deployed and released section and the amount of the ETH should go up.
 Based on the share.

-SCREENSHOTS PROVIDED IN THE PDF DOCS
+SCREENSHOTS PROVIDED IN THE PDF FILE